MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 ---
 title: HR Data Analytics
 summary: Logistic Regression is a type of machine learning algorithm that is used to predict/forecast variables that are categorical in nature.
-It is used to solve classification tasks.
+Here I use it on real world data from the IBM HR Data Analytics set.
 tags:
   -
 date: '2016-04-27T00:00:00Z'